 The benefit of interventions for such young survivors is that, as noted by Wayua Barrett, our Director of Prevention, Education, and Outreach, children are so resilient in part because their brains are still growing.
 This gives them an incredibly capacity to heal.

-Parents interested in this program can enroll by contacting The Rape Crisis Center at 702-385-2153.
+Parents interested in this program can enroll by contacting Signs of Hope at 702-385-2153.
 Local organizations like the Children’s Advocacy Center, DFS, and other mental health professionals can also make referrals to this program.